 - Form 8621: PFIC Forms, including instant QEF Elections* (*coming tax season 2019!)

-You don’t need an address to send US tax return from abroad.
-Once you complete the process through our software, we’ll print out and send all the forms needed to the IRS.
+You don’t need a US address to send your US tax return from abroad.
+Once you complete the process through our software, we’ll electronically submit all the forms needed to the IRS.
 It’s that awesome, and we also take a lot of unnecessary time away from you.

 Additionally, we at MyExpatTaxes also assist in providing tax guides to answer the big questions.
 For example, we encounter questions like “How to pay US taxes while living abroad” or anything related to “American working abroad taxes” on a daily basis.

 Results for Best US Tax Software for Expats